igorskyflyer/igorskyflyer/README.md

   Beyond the tech world, he also learned Spanish <strong>on his own</strong>, immersing himself daily despite having no formal instruction.
 Later, he studied <strong>French in school</strong>, expanding his linguistic toolbox and deepening his appreciation for communication across cultures.
 Growing up speaking <strong>Serbian</strong>, gave him natural comprehension of related South Slavic languages like <strong>Croatian</strong>, <strong>Bosnian</strong>, and <strong>Montenegrin</strong>, due to their mutual intelligibility.
   <br>
   <br>
   At the end of sixth grade, around the age of 13, he began learning to code, starting with <strong>HTML</strong>, <strong>CSS</strong>, and finally <strong>JavaScript</strong> on a 1.5-inch screen (<em>Sony Ericsson J300i</em>) because he didn't own a computer.
 He spent <strong>over 8 hours a day</strong> reading and trying out new things.
 Once he had learnt the basics, he built a few websites on <em>Peperonity</em> which were some of the most popular sites at the time.
 After that, he proceeded to learn <strong>JavaScript</strong> in depth and created a new website on <em>XTgem</em> that he submitted to a contest for the best website (multiple categories) organized by the XTgem team.
 His site (<em>skywap.xtgem.com</em>) <strong>won an award</strong>.
-Lacking a modern setup, Igor’s curiosity became his most powerful resource.
+Lacking a modern setup, Igor's curiosity became his most powerful resource.
   <br>
   <br>
   In high school (gymnasium, 4 years), Igor was an <strong>exemplary</strong> student of his generation in IT and was commended multiple times by his professors.
 After <strong>HTML</strong> and <strong>CSS</strong>, he continued learning.
 Next was <strong>PHP</strong>, which he started learning in conjunction with <strong>WordPress</strong>.
 In the meantime, in high school, he was learning about <strong>Pascal</strong> (console apps) and later <strong>Delphi</strong> (a variant of <strong><em>Object Pascal</em></strong>, GUI apps) where he once again <strong>excelled</strong> even without owning a computer and practising at home like the rest of his classmates.
 During high school, he developed a strong fascination with <strong>Latin</strong>, captivated by its structure and timeless elegance.
 This classical foundation deepened his appreciation for language and systems.